 - 1. All External Quality Assurers (EQA) must be currently, occupationally competent in the area they are assuring and be qualified to make quality assurance decisions. - 2.
-The EQA must hold a recognised external quality assurance qualification by 1st October 2018.
+The EQA must hold a recognised external quality assurance qualification.
 This may be either the Level 4 Award in the External Quality Assurance of Assessment Processes and Practice or the Level 4 Certificate in Leading the External Quality Assurance of Assessment Processes and Practice, depending on the role of the individual.
-External Quality Assurers holding the V2 or D35 legacy qualifications are not required to requalify. - 3.
-Any unqualified EQAs will need to have all of their verification decisions countersigned by a fully qualified EQA from 1st October 2018.
+External Quality Assurers holding the V2 or D35 legacy qualifications are not required to re-qualify. - 3.
+Any unqualified EQAs will need to have all of their verification decisions countersigned by a fully qualified EQA.